JasonZhuYL/MusicSys/readme.md

 ## 2.5.
 CAN Communication Messages

-1. Handshake
+1. Handshake  <br />

     The main purpose of handshake is to inform others its location, octave, and volume
-    //CODE here

-2. Configuration Change
+2. Configuration Change  <br />

     Message contains:
     1. board location (for future use)
     2. octave
     3. volume
     4. waveform_mode
     5. reverb_switch
-    //CODE here

 Each time when octave/volume/waveform/reverb changed in the leading board a CAN message starting with 'C' would be broadcast to the network.
 Since each board knows its location, they would adjust their octave based on their location.

-3. Pressed Message
+3. Pressed Message  <br />

     All the pressed keys will be displayed in the second board if there is one.
 The message would contain sender's board_location and keys pressed.
 The 12 keys are represented in a 12 bit number that stored in the third and fourth byte in the TX message.
 The second board would derive each key's ocatve based on the sender's board location
-    // CODE here

-How functionality switches are transmiitted? \
-Functionality switches
-How values of different functionalities are transmitted? \
-How are notes, octave transmitted.

 ## 2.6.
 Intuitive Distributed User Interface